The Principal Dev – Masterclass for Tech Leads

 Custom Watcher Example: TailwindCSS and PostCSS

-TailwindCSS and PostCSS are often used to simplify CSS styling and a custom watcher enables Templiér to hot-reload the styles on changes:
+TailwindCSS and PostCSS are often used to simplify CSS styling, and a custom watcher enables Templiér to hot-reload the styles on changes.
+This example uses the Tailwind CSS v4 PostCSS setup:

-First, configure postcss.config.js:
+First, configure postcss.config.mjs:

 };

-Create a package.json file and install all necessary dev-dependencies
+Create a package.json file and install all necessary dev dependencies:

-npm install tailwindcss postcss postcss-cli autoprefixer --save-dev
+npm install tailwindcss @tailwindcss/postcss postcss postcss-cli --save-dev

 Add the scripts to package.json (where input.css is your main CSS file containing your global custom styles and public/dist.css is the built CSS output file that's linked to in your HTML):